 My Approach to Helping

-I help my clients by compassionately listening to I can better understand them.
-I serve as a collaborative partner to aid my clients in navigating complex feelings, daily struggles, transitions, and crises.
-I help my clients trust and discover their unique inner wisdom and resources, allowing them to love and accept even those parts that inhibit their ability to live lives of intention, meaning, and happiness.
+I help my clients by listening compassionately so I can better understand them.
+Serving as a collaborative partner and emotion processor, I aid my clients in navigating complex feelings, daily struggles, transitions, and crises.
+Discovering and trusting one’s inner wisdom and resources is life changing!
+This allows love and acceptance to even those parts that inhibit one’s ability to live happily.

 My work with children and adults is client-centered.
 I offer unconditional positive regard, and am with you and only you during sessions.
-Though I might challenge your thoughts or behavior, I treat you as a capable, whole person who wants to make meaningful changes.
-Change is not easy, but a small shift in thinking or perspective affords powerful opportunities for change.
-Like throwing a stone into the lake and witnessing its ripples, small changes add up to big differences.
+Though I might challenge your thoughts or behavior, I treat you as a capable, whole person who desires to make meaningful changes.
+Change is not easy, but a small shift in thinking and behavior is a good start and sustainable!

-Education plays a key role in therapy, since knowing what's going on with you is important!
-I may make recommendations for self-education, and hope you are open to new knowledge.
+Education plays a key role in therapy, since knowing what's going on with yourself is important!
+I may make recommendations for self-education, and hope you are open to new knowledge and insight.

-In my work with couples, I practice EFT(Emotionally Focused Therapy) which is based on Attachment Theory, that essentially we are "wired for safe and secure connection."
+In my work with couples, I practice EFT ((Emotionally Focused Therapy) which is based upon the work of Sue Johnson and her extension of Attachment Theory to adult intimate relationships.
+We essentially we are "hard wired for safe and secure connection."
 In therapy, partners experience their "stuck" places and the negative cycle of communication and engagement.
-They learn to reconnect emotionally at a deeper level and with restoration of a safe and secure bond.
-From this point, everything opens up and issues can be discussed without distress and with resolution.
+They learn to reconnect emotionally at a deeper level and begin to share softer emotions and vulnerability.
+The positive consequence is restoration of a safe and secure bond.
+From this point, everything opens up and issues can be discussed without distress.